YahooArchive/mojito/docs/dev_guide/topics/resource_store.rst

 Location
 --------

 ..
+Questions:

-What is the location for the metadata?
+..
+1. What is the location for the metadata?
 Is it a JSON config file like application.json?
 If so, what is the file name?

+..
+Answers:

+..
+1.

 .. _metadata-obj: